-As a responsible business and employer, the City of Goldsboro has implemented the following policy for City facilities and vehicles. (leased and/or owned)
+As a responsible business and employer, the City of Goldsboro has implemented the following policy for City facilities:

-- 1) To establish the City's policy concerning the use of tobacco products.
+- To establish the City's policy concerning the use of tobacco products in City buildings.
 This includes cigarettes, e-cigarettes, cigars, pipes or chewing tobacco. - 2) To establish a uniform tobacco free workplace environment for all City employees. - 3) To promote health-awareness and improve the health of City employees. - 4) The use of tobacco products will not be permitted in buildings owned or in space leased by the City.
-These buildings include but are not limited to, City Hall, City Hall Annex, Police/Fire Complex, to include all fire and police substations, Public Works Complex, DGDC office, Goldsboro Event Center, Golf Course, Herman Park Center and Office Complex; Parks Maintenance Complex; Paramount Theatre; WA Foster Center and all other interior recreation facilities and offices; Wastewater Treatment Plant, Compost Facility and Water Treatment Plant. - 5) "No Smoking" areas shall be clearly identified and designed both to reduce safety hazards and protect the health of individuals.
+These buildings include but are not limited to, City Hall, City Hall Annex, Police/Fire Complex, to include all fire and police substations, Public Works Complex, DGDC office, Goldsboro Event Center, Golf Course, Herman Park Center and Office Complex; Parks Maintenance Complex; Paramount Theatre; WA Foster Center and all other interior recreation facilities and offices; Wastewater Treatment Plant, Compost Facility and Water Treatment Plant.
+An exception is made at the police stations in the interview room for the interviewee, provided the department's interviewing policy is followed. - 5) "No Smoking" areas shall be clearly identified and designed both to reduce safety hazards and protect the health of individuals.
 Signs shall be conspicuously posted that clearly state that smoking is prohibited.
 The signs may include the international "No Smoking" symbol.
 It is essential that no-smoking regulations be observed.